The Song of the South Pacific: Fiji & the Mamanuca Islands

 Arriving back at Mana Island

-After leaving the village (my faith in humanity temporarily restored), it was time to hit the high seas again for the cruise back to Mana Island to rejoin the Tiger IV for the ride back to Denarau.
-Cold beverages flowed and the crew again brought out the guitars and ukuleles to serenade us as we cruised through the picturesque Mamanuca island group.
+After leaving the village (my faith in humanity temporarily restored), it’s time to hit the high seas again for the cruise back to Mana Island.
+There, we’ll rejoin the Tiger IV for the ride back to Denarau.

 Day 3 – Resort R&R

-Since we knew our exciting day aboard Seaspray might leave us in need of a rest day between island adventures, Angela and I didn’t plan anything at all for Day 3.
-The sun was again shining and the plan was to enjoy the many amenities of the Westin Denarau Resort complex which also includes the neighboring Sheraton Fiji Resort and the Sheraton Denarau Villas (guests of all properties can enjoy the amenities of each).
-Of course, if we were going to cover all three pools in one day, efficiency was key.
+The sun is again shining and the plan is to enjoy the many amenities of the Westin Denarau Resort complex which also includes the neighboring Sheraton Fiji Resort and the Sheraton Denarau Villas (guests of all properties can enjoy the amenities of each).

-After breakfast, I had a little work to do so Ang kicked things off by grabbing us shady lounge chairs at the Westin’s pool while I went back to the room to do some writing and photo editing.
-We both had gotten a little too much sun the day before on Seaspray despite the fact that we were constantly re-applying sunscreen and careful about choosing seats in the shade on the boat when possible.
-Fijian sun doesn’t seem to care about SPF factors, fair warning.
+After breakfast, I have a little work to do so Ang grabs a shady lounge chair at the Westin’s pool while I head back to the room.
+We both got a little too much sun yesterday despite constantly reapplying sunscreen and carefully choosing seats in the shade on the boat when possible.

 Pool Sheraton Fiji Resort